jpillora/grunt-source/README.md

 ## CLI

-The `grunt-source` runs in the same was as `grunt-cli`, so commands like `grunt-source task2:target4 task3:target1` will work as you expect.
+The `grunt-source` runs in a similar way to `grunt-cli`, so commands like `grunt-source task2:target4 task3:target1` will work as you expect.

 ## Examples